-One of Shoreditch's more exciting recent additions, this new-build public space (designed by David Adjaye) champions culturally diverse visual arts and it cuts a striking modern figure, outshining its neighbours on the scruffy Rivington Place.
+The David Adjaye designed public space champions culturally diverse visual arts and it cuts a striking modern figure, outshining its neighbours on the scruffy Rivington Place.
 Its two project spaces provide a platform for British and international work, including exhibitions, screenings, installations and site-specific commissions; the Stuart Hall Library houses an impressive collection of monographs, exhibition catalogues and international art periodicals.
 Rivington Place also has a ground-floor café.